top of page

 Spring Moon

-When I was a young buck gas-fitter I fell in love.
-The object of my affections later became the mother of my number one son.
+When I was a young gas-fitter I fell in love.
+The object of my affection later became the mother of my first son.
 There were obstacles in our path, one of which was racial discrimination.
 My girlfriend was Chinese and I wasn't.
-Things were different in those days.
-My way was to meet her family and she was terrified at what might happen if I did.
+Things were different in those days in Vancouver.
+Multi-race couples were not numerous enough for the rest of society to have been sufficiently enlightened as to how to be comfortable with them.
+My way of conduct was to meet her family and to declare my intentions.
+My girlfriend was terrified at what might happen if I did.

-I often said to her that if they met me, they would like me.
-One day, as chance would have it, I found myself working a job two blocks away from the girl's home.
+I often said to her that if the family met me, they would like me.
+One day, as chance would have it, I found myself working a gas-fitting job two blocks away from the girl's home.
 I didn't have my side-kick with me that day and I decided to introduce myself.
-I scrubbed off the worst of the cutting oil and grease from my mitts and smoothed my dirty boiler-suit and walked over.
+I scrubbed off the worst of the cutting oil and grease from my mitts, smoothed my dirty boiler-suit and walked over.

-We hit it off, speaking in Cantonglish and polished off a plate of cookies and several cups of tea.
-She told me to follow her instructions as to introducing myself to her husband and that it may take some time.
+We hit it off immediately, and while she spoke Cantonglish we polished off a plate of cookies and several cups of tea.
+She told me to follow her instructions, as per introducing myself to her husband and to be patient as it would take some time.
 I agreed.
-My fiancée was somewhat shocked and possibly angry at my move, but I knew it was the right thing to do.
+My chosen fiancée was somewhat shocked and possibly angry at my initiative, but I knew it was the right thing to do.

-Thus began a ten year relationship with one of the kindest and most gentle women I have ever known.
-Her name was Chun Ying which I came to understand meant Spring Moon.
+Thus began my relationship with one of the kindest, most gentle women I have ever known.
+Her name was Chun Ying, which I came to understand it meant Spring Moon.
 We became fast tea buddies and ninety percent of everything I know about Chinese culture came directly from her.

 After I married her daughter, we remained close and visited often with each other.
 Once I remember her telling me that she couldn't get some of her flowering plants in the house to make seeds.
 I came over with a soft paint brush and we went around the rooms on stools and took turns doing the absent bee's work, gathering pollen and shaking it on the stamens.
 It worked.

 I remember going to her workplace once.
 It was a sweat-shop laundry and my wife wanted to bring her some lunch.
-As we stood in the alley at the back door, two young supervisory punks inside watched her like hawks so she wouldn't stop work for any longer than it took to grab the little bag.
-Her oppressors were of the same tribe and this really ticked me off.
+As we stood in the alley at the back door, two young supervisors watched her like hawks.
+Ensuring that she shouldn't stop her work for any longer than it took to grab the little bag of food.
+That her oppressors were of her own ethnicity and young enough to have been her children, really ticked me off.

-Life went along its track and a day came a decade or so after meeting my mother-in-law that I parted ways with her daughter.
-She was very sad but we were able to stay close.
-When I had re-married and had just brought home my number two son, Chun Ying was hospitalized.
+Life went along its track.
+Then, a decade after first meeting my mother-in-law, I parted ways with her daughter.
+She was very sad, but her and I were able to remain close.
+After I re-married and had just brought home my new son, Chun Ying was hospitalized.

-My new wife and I were eating dinner one evening and the baby was in a small basket on the table.
+My new wife, Nisa and I were eating dinner one evening and the baby was in a small basket on the table.
 Suddenly Miggy began to howl and cry with such vigour that he could not and would not be consoled.
 I thought of all the usual possibilities and ruled them out just as fast as they came.
-Then I felt it.
+Then -I felt it.
 The gentle presence of an old friend.
-It was then I knew Chun Ying had passed away.
+It was then that I knew Chun Ying had passed away.

 I knew she had come to say good-bye to me and to say hello to my second son.
-What I felt as a warm tingly glow was a scary overwhelming perception of a stranger to the unfiltered sensibilities of a newborn.
-I picked up Miggy and performed my own version of a Cherokee welcome dance in the living room while the supper got cold.
+What I felt as a warm tingly glow was the overwhelming perception of a stranger to the unfiltered sensibilities of a newborn.
+I picked Miggy up and performed my own version of a Cherokee welcome dance in the living room while the supper got cold.

-The next day or so I phoned and got confirmation that what I had suspected was true.
+The next day or so I phoned and got confirmation on what I had suspected was true.

-Twenty years later, I woke up at three AM and knew that I had to finally visit Chun Ying's grave.
-The days were getting late, my hair was silvering and my number one son was contemplating marriage.
-I had just had a big pow-wow with my son on that subject the day before and it was time to tell his Po-Po my thoughts on the prospective union.
+Twenty years later, I woke up at three am, knowing that I had to visit Chun Ying's grave.
+The days were getting late, my hair was silvering and my eldest son was contemplating marriage.
+He and I had discussed that worthy subject the day before and it was time to tell his Po-Po my thoughts on this prospective union.

 I drove to the cemetery and parked fifty steps from the grave without ever having been there before.
 I brought her some flowers from my apartment yard that my wife had grown.
 I brought her a little bottle of Yunnan Pai Yao that she had given me over thirty years ago, in case I was ever shot or stabbed.
-I sat to tell her about her grandson and myself and thank her for all the boundless kindness she had shown this Texan.
+I sat and told her about her grandson and about myself and thanked her for the boundless kindness she had shown this Texan.

 I did as told and when I woke up I wrote this story.